 - Relatively cheap to buy and to run

 - Tiny footprint

 The Optoelectronics Company is a manufacturer of custom-designed and standard laser diode modules and laser diode collimators.
-It is also a supplier of USHIO (ex Oclaro ex Opnext) Laser Diodes and LEDs, OSRAM laser diodes and Panasonic Aspherical Glass Lenses to customers throughout the UK, Europe and USA.
+It is also an authorised distributor and supplier of Ushio Laser Diodes and LEDs, OSRAM laser diodes and Panasonic Aspherical Glass Lenses to customers worldwide.

 For more information about the Optoelectronics Company please visit our website at www.oe-company.com or contact us at: Green End Farm, Wood End Green, Henham, Hertfordshire, CM22 6AY, UK, tel: +44 (0) 1279 851851, email: email@example.com.